The Migration / Importing Process

 Essentially, you’ll want to migrate three main items:

 When you’re moving to AccessAlly order forms from a different payment system it is NOT possible to migrate payment information or migrate payment plans.
 We currently have a feature request for this functionality.

 We’re sharing four of our favorite tips to help you transition your payments from your current system to AccessAlly order forms while creating an amazing experience for everyone!

 First, make sure your new AccessAlly website is all set up, integrated, and ready to go by using the Onboarding Wizard.

-Each course will need to be created from scratch using the Course Wizard.
+Each course will need to be created from scratch using the Offerings Wizard.
 This will create your course pages and permission tags.

 (Keep those permission tags handy!
 You’ll need to add them to your course students later.)

 Then, add the course materials (written, PDFs, videos, etc.) from Teachable to your newly-created course pages and hit “publish”.

 Yes, this may involve some copy and pasting, but it’ll be well worth the move to open up new growth opportunities for your business.